You'll need to self-isolate by law for 10 days if:

-- 10 days if you’ve tested positive for coronavirus
+- you've tested positive for coronavirus

 Find out more about self-isolation and what you need to do.